ballardinimarta/probelist_sweden/readme.md

 ```
 you should get a dictionary with about 119 values.

+But if you just want the results i have a txt file called asndict.txt that you can look at.

+asndict.txt is the output of get_asn.py at 20/04 -2020

 ## get_geocode.py
 This script gets you a python dictionary of the 21 states of sweden and the probes that are located in that state.